 How to compare content depth and search coverage

-A site often outranks another site not because one page is magical, but because the stronger site has better topic coverage around the main commercial page.
+A site often outranks another not because one page is magical, but because the stronger site has better topic coverage around its main commercial pages.

-- whether the site covers adjacent questions cleanly
+- Does the site cover adjacent questions cleanly?

-- whether the site has dedicated comparison, methodology, FAQ, or explainer pages
+- Does the site have dedicated comparison, methodology, FAQ, or explainer pages?

-- whether blog content actually supports the commercial pages
+- Does the blog content actually support the commercial pages?

 This is why "website comparison" should not stop at one URL.